mitchvm/tabnav/README.md

 The optional `line` expression is used to determine the pattern applies to the line of text and, if so, the portion of the line of text that constitutes the table.
 If used, the `line` expression must return a named `table` group that captures the part of the line to use for matching table content with the `cell` expressions.
 If a `line` expression is not provided with the pattern, the entire line of text is parsed using the `cell` expressions.

+There is one scenario where the `line` element is required, and the `cell` element can be omitted: to capture a line of a table, but not parse any cells from the line, include a `line` element _without_ a `table` capture group.

 ##### `cell` capture groups

 Each element of the `cell` expressions should contain up to four **nested** named capture groups: